Native American Extermination Order

 So, maybe he didn’t order a mass killing, but Brigham Young was racist toward indigenous Americans, wasn’t he?

-Relations varied from tribe to tribe: Young developed a friendly relationship with the Shoshone,[36] even as hostilities developed among the Ute Tribes.[37]
+Relations also varied from tribe to tribe: Young developed a friendly relationship with the Shoshone,[36] even as hostilities developed among the Ute Tribes.[37]

 What guidance did Brigham Young give people on how to interact with the Native Americans?

-When Utah Valley residents complained to Brigham about the thefts,[40] he directed them to avoid, where possible, violent conflicts with the Indians.[41]
-Later, after a conflict between the settlers and the local indigenous groups,[42] Brigham also requested that the Saints "restore them their property, and make ample satisfaction of killing one of their tribe."
+When Utah Valley residents complained to Brigham about the thefts,[40] he directed them to avoid, where possible, violent conflicts with the natives.[41]
+Later, after a conflict between the settlers and the local indigenous groups,[42] Brigham also requested that the Saints "restore them[selves] their property, and make ample satisfaction of killing one of their tribe."
 [43]

 How did Brigham's policy of peace work out in practice?

-While Young urged moderation,[44] settlers faced ongoing conflicts,[45] so he deployed the Territorial militia under circumstances that seemed unsolvable by diplomacy.[46]
+While Young urged moderation,[44] settlers faced ongoing conflicts,[45] so he deployed the territorial militia under circumstances that seemed unsolvable by diplomacy.[46]

 Did Latter-day Saints ever ally themselves with Indigenous groups against other white Americans?